 Multilateral trade - the EU and the WTO

-World trade affairs are largely moderated by the World Trade Organisation (WTO) which brings together 153 members, representing more than 95% of total world trade.
+World trade affairs are largely monitored by the World Trade Organisation (WTO) which brings together 160 members, representing more than 95% of total world trade.

 It is the WTO's responsibility to implement these agreements and to assure member countries' adherence to them.
-The European Commission negotiates on behalf of all the member states in the WTO thanks to the common trade policy agreed on in the EC Treaty (Art 133).
+The European Union negotiates in the WTO, on behalf of all the member states based on the common trade policy agreed on in the Treaty on the Functioning of the European Union – TFEU (Art 207).

-At the current time, WTO members are engaged in a round of multilateral negotiations known as the Doha Development Agenda.
+At the current time, WTO members are engaged in a round of multilateral negotiations known as the Doha Development Agenda which is in the condition of stalemate.
 The four main players of trade in food products (the Brazil, EU, India and the US) have held talks but have yet to reach an agreement.

 For the food and drink industry, the priority is to reach an agreement which keeps the following aspects to the fore: export competition, market access and domestic support.